call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 in France and for about $18 per month in the USA.
 You get unlimited ram with a Xeon-2670.
 I really doubt unlimited ram is actually unlimited ram, but who knows.
 I will say, this is a much better deal than their limited ram plan if true.

+[OmniNodes](https://omninodes.xyz/#pricing) : OmniNodes is a new host offering hosting for $2.50 per GB of ram with an i7-7700K.
+Their only location currently is in Singapore.
+Worth noting - they're using a cracked version of WHMCS and you can only order through Discord by the looks of it (on their MCMarket thread they say their website is from
+WHMCS despite not having a license for it).
+Their unlimited SSD storage is nice atleast though.
+Be careful, quite a bit sketchy.

 [OrixNode](https://orixnode.com/cart.php?gid=7) : OrixNode offers hosting for $1 per GB of ram with an unknown CPU in their North America and Europe locations.
 In their
 [Australia location](https://orixnode.com/cart.php?gid=10) they charge $1.50 per GB of ram with an unknown CPU.
 I can't find anything about them online, seems pretty unknown.